 If you’re a Northern New Jersey homeowner, you know that lawn care and maintenance is a big job.
-Whether you have a small yard with a few trees and shrubs or a large yard with rambling acres, it takes a year-round commitment to keep your property looking great.
-Hiring a professional landscape company for your landscape maintenance in NJ will keep your property beautiful and leave you more time for enjoyable activities.
+Whether you have a small yard with a few trees and shrubs or a large yard with rambling acres, it takes a year-round commitment to keeping your property looking great.
+Hiring a professional landscape company that will take care of four seasons of landscaping and maintenance in NJ will keep your property beautiful all year round.

-Regular landscape maintenance is essential for a beautiful, healthy landscape, but it requires a lot more than regular lawn mowing and cleanup.
-Seasonal changes in climate and weather conditions cause stress on your lawn, plants, shrubs and trees.
-A knowledgeable, experienced landscape contractor understands the importance of seasonal landscape maintenance in NJ to promote a healthy landscape and prevent potential damages throughout the year.
+Regular landscape maintenance is essential for a beautiful, healthy landscape, but it requires a lot more than regular lawn mowing and clean-up.
+Seasonal changes in climate and weather conditions cause stress on your lawn, plants, shrubs, and trees.
+A knowledgeable, experienced landscape contractor understands the importance of landscaping for all four seasons combined with maintenance to promote a healthy landscape and prevent potential damages throughout the year.

-Spring season brings warm weather, sunshine and spring showers.
+Spring season brings warm weather, sunshine, and spring showers.
 It’s a major growth season for everything in your landscape and garden.
-Your grass grows at a faster pace, flowers in your garden produce colorful new blooms, and plants, shrubs and trees in your landscape sprout new green foliage.
-After a cold Northern NJ winter, your landscape needs important nutrients to jump-start strong root systems and healthy new growth.
+Your grass grows at a faster pace, flowers in your garden produce colorful new blooms, and plants, shrubs, and trees in your landscape sprout new green foliage.
+After a cold winter in Bergen County NJ, your landscape needs important nutrients to jump-start strong root systems and healthy new growth.
 Although winter snows provide some moisture, grass and plant roots get brittle and dry.
 When grass and plants freeze, thaw out, then freeze again from more snow, they suffer a lot of damage.
 If snow turns into ice, plant cells freeze and grass, plants, shrubs and trees often die.
-Proper spring landscape maintenance in NJ is critical to new growth each year.
+Proper spring service, which is included in four seasons of landscaping and maintenance is critical to new growth each year

 When the last signs of winter frost are gone, you should focus on cleaning up your landscape to get rid of winter debris.
 It’s important to rake up dead, dry leaves and remove any debris in your landscape like fallen twigs, branches and tree limbs, rocks and any trash or debris that’s accumulated in your landscape during winter.
 Get rid of damp or wet leaves as quickly as possible.
 They can smother your grass and prevent necessary oxygen for new growth.
 Wet leaves, especially in shady or overgrown areas, can also harbor plant diseases and invite outdoor insects and pests.

 Early spring is a prime time to fertilize your lawn and plants.
-Proper fertilization will provide much needed nutrients like nitrogen, phosphorus, potassium and iron for strong roots and healthy new growth.
-It’s important to choose the right type of fertilizer for your lawn and plants, like a light, slow-release or organic type fertilizer.
-Your landscape professional can choose the best fertilizer for your landscape maintenance in NJ based on your existing landscape conditions.
+Proper lawn fertilization will provide much-needed nutrients like nitrogen, phosphorus, potassium, and iron for strong roots and healthy new growth.
+It’s important to choose the right type of fertilizer for your lawn and plants, like a light, slow-release, or organic type fertilizer.
+Your landscaping professional can choose the best fertilizer for your landscape maintenance in NJ based on your existing landscape conditions.

 Prune spring-flowering plants in late spring immediately after blooms fade.
 They typically produce flowers only on old growth from the previous season, so pruning soon after blooms fade will maximize flower production the next year.
 Prune summer-flowering plants and trees in late spring or early summer before they start to bloom.
 In late spring, their bare limbs will make it easier to examine the structure of the plant and make proper cuts.
 Any pruning mistakes will quickly be concealed with new summer growth.
 It’s best to prune most random-branching conifer varieties when new growth is visible.